Mackinac Straits Health Systems

-STRAITS AREA PHARMACY – PLEASE NOTE: Our retail pharmacy is operating under new guidelines because of the COVID-19 outbreak, until further notice.
+STRAITS AREA PHARMACY – PLEASE NOTE: Our retail pharmacy is operating under guidelines because of the COVID-19 outbreak, until further notice.
 Business hours for the pharmacy remain the same, but customers are not allowed in the store.
 Instead, staff are now offering curbside service.
 Payment by credit card or debit card is preferred.
 Home delivery in St. Ignace is still an option.
 Call ahead for more details, (906) 643-7298.

 VISITOR RESTRICTIONS FOR ENTERING MSHS FACILITIES

 Based on guidelines from the Michigan Department of Health and Human Services, ANYONE entering healthcare facilities is required to go through screening.
-This includes patients, visitors and employees.
+This includes patients, visitors, vendors and employees.
 The screening involves some brief questions regarding your medical condition, recent travel and a temperature check for possible fever.
 Everyone is required to wear a mask or other face covering.

 To protect our patients, staff, visitors and the community during the pandemic, anyone who is entering our facilities will need to be screened.
 This includes our entire St. Ignace Campus – Mackinac Straits Hospital, Evergreen Living Center, St. Ignace Medical Clinic, and Tribal Health Clinic.
 It also applies to our outlying clinics – Mackinac Island Medical Center, Mackinaw City Medical Clinic, Mackinaw City Specialty Clinic, and Rivertown Medical Clinic in Cheboygan.